-Before initiating study for an A.E. degree, a student must have achieved a mathematical proficiency which includes intermediate level algebra.
-At Craven Community College, this means that a student must have tested beyond Intermediate Algebra (DMA 080).
+Before initiating study for an A.E. degree, a student must have achieved a mathematical proficiency, to include MAT 171, Precalculus Algebra and MAT 172, Precalculus Trigonometry.
 If this is not the case, the student must speak with an advisor in order to choose the proper preparatory courses.